cache-token/cache-contract/README.md

 # CacheGold Contract

-## Description
+## Overview
-This repository contains the CacheGold contract; an ERC20 compatible token in which 1 token represents 1 gram of physical gold.
-The token is divisible to 8 decimal places.
+This repository contains the CacheGold contract; an ERC20 compatible token in which 1 token represents 1 gram of pure physical gold.
+A full description can be found in the [token documentation](https://github.com/cache-token/docs/blob/master/TOKEN_OVERVIEW.md).

+A copy of our contract audit can be found [here](https://github.com/cache-token/docs/blob/master/CACHE_Gold_Audit_Zerotrust.pdf).

 ### Install Dependencies
 With node v8 or higher installed..